nitin3811/sshapk/README.md

 `pip install pypng
 `</br>
--install the dependencies using pip install at the command line.
+-install the dependencies using pip install at the command line.</br>
--Importing necessary modules:
+-Importing necessary modules:</br>
-1.http.server and socketserver: To host in the browser.
+1.http.server and socketserver: To host in the browser.</br>
-2.pyqrcode: To generate QRcode.
+2.pyqrcode: To generate QRcode.</br>
-3.png: To convert the QRCode into a png file.
+3.png: To convert the QRCode into a png file.</br>
-4.OS: To interact with the Operating system.
+4.OS: To interact with the Operating system.</br>
-Assign port and name of the user.
+Assign port and name of the user.</br>
--Find Ip address of the PC and convert it to a QR code.
+-Find Ip address of the PC and convert it to a QR code.</br>
--Create the HTTP request.
+-Create the HTTP request.</br>
--Display the QR code in browser.
+-Display the QR code in browser.</br>